UnearthedArcana/B_Spells/Compatibility.md

 - 1st level cantrips: Remains a 1st level spell, unchanged

 WIZARD_ANTICIPATION
-- 0 level cantrips: Anticipation is a cantrip if cantrips is installed, and lasts for 1 round.
+- 0 level cantrips: Anticipation is a cantrip if cantrips is installed.
+Lasts 1 round and has a casting time of 1.
 Modify description.
 - 1st level cantrips: Stays a 1st level spell, unchanged

 WIZARD_CHARM_MONSTER